batmanzzmc/batmanzzmc.github.io/_pages/profiles.md

 layout: page
 permalink: /People/
 title: People
-description: Please send me your CV if you are interested in a Master, PhD or Research Assistant position in my group.
+description: Please send me your CV if you are interested in a Master, PhD, PostDoc or Research Assistant position in our group.
 nav: true
 nav_order: 7
 ---